Identification and Estimation of Seller Risk Aversion in Ascending Auctions: Introduction

 We perform a Monte Carlo study and find that our estimator behaves as expected from the theory.
 We then apply our methodology to real estate foreclosure auction data in S\~{a}o Paulo as an illustration.
 In this application, the sellers are lenders (banks and private companies) and the Court of Justice of the State of S\~{a}o Paulo.
-Our finding indicates that sellers are risk-averse, and the model with a risk-averse seller fits the data better than one with a risk-neutral seller.
+Possible reasons why these sellers may be risk averse include downside risks associated with failure to sell.
+For example, there may be future costs of holding such properties (e.g., property taxes, insurance, and security), the value of foreclosure homes may depreciate over time, and sellers may be subject to directives to sell within a certain time frame.\footnote{Foreclosure assets are sometimes viewed as non-performing loans from an accounting perspective, and some central banks provide some guidelines on selling them accordingly.
+For example, see this ECB report: \url{https://www.bankingsupervision.europa.eu/ecb/pub/pdf/guidance_on_npl.en.pdf}.}